Central African Republic: Government and politics

+Administrative divisions

+The Central African Republic is divided into 20 administrative prefectures (préfectures), two of which are economic prefectures (préfectures économiques); the prefectures are further divided into 84 sub-prefectures (sous-préfectures).

+The prefectures are Bamingui-Bangoran, Bangui, Basse-Kotto, Haute-Kotto, Haut-Mbomou, Kémo, Lobaye, Lim-Pendé, Mambéré, Mambéré-Kadéï, Mbomou, Nana-Mambéré, Ombella-M'Poko, Ouaka, Ouham, Ouham-Fafa, Ouham-Pendé, and Vakaga.
+The economic prefectures are Nana-Grébizi and Sangha-Mbaéré.

 Foreign relations

-The Central African Republic relies heavily on Russian mercenaries for the protection of its diamond mines.

-Foreign aid and UN Involvement

-The Central African Republic is heavily dependent upon foreign aid and numerous NGOs provide services that the government does not provide.
+The Central African Republic is heavily dependent on foreign aid, and numerous NGOs provide services that the government does not provide.
 In 2019, over US$100 million in foreign aid was spent in the country, mostly on humanitarian assistance.

 In 2006, due to ongoing violence, over 50,000 people in the country's northwest were at risk of starvation, but this was averted due to assistance from the United Nations.
 On 8 January 2008, the UN Secretary-General Ban Ki-Moon declared that the Central African Republic was eligible to receive assistance from the Peacebuilding Fund.
 Three priority areas were identified: first, the reform of the security sector; second, the promotion of good governance and the rule of law; and third, the revitalization of communities affected by conflicts.
 On 12 June 2008, the Central African Republic requested assistance from the UN Peacebuilding Commission, which was set up in 2005 to help countries emerging from conflict avoid devolving back into war or chaos.

 In response to concerns of a potential genocide, a peacekeeping force – the International Support Mission to the Central African Republic (MISCA) – was authorized in December 2013.
 This African Union force of 6,000 personnel was accompanied by the French Operation Sangaris.

-In 2017, Central African Republic signed the UN treaty on the Prohibition of Nuclear Weapons.
+In 2017, the Central African Republic signed the UN Treaty on the Prohibition of Nuclear Weapons.

+In August 2025, Russia demanded that the Central African Republic pay its Africa Corps for armed protection rather than use the private mercenaries Wagner Group.